ayumi-cloud/sc-legal-module/README.md

 The solution is to add `"form-action 'self'"` to whitelist the consent banner as it's wrapped with form tags that send a Cross-Site Request Forgery (CSRF) token for protection.

+### AMP-HTML consent banner not being displayed 💊

+The AMP-HTML consent banner is wrapped with form tags that send a Cross-Site Request Forgery (CSRF) token for protection.
+If you add the form tags inside the `<amp-consent>` elements the AMP-HTML consent banner will be hidden!
+Make sure to add the form tags **outside** the `<amp-consent>` elements.

 ## Reporting a Vulnerability 💥

 We strive to make the code accessible to a wide audience of beginner and experienced users.